moscuet/Project-Business-consulting-intelligence/README.md

 <br/> <br/>

-In this completed project for Pragmatic Intelligence Consulting, I worked alongside a team of developers and an external designer.
-My role was to design and develop key website components, specifically the Contact-card and Contact-form.
-Additionally, I was responsible for building the Contact page and enhancing the site's search engine optimization (SEO).
+This application boasts a responsive design and dynamic content updates through Contentful.
+It integrates Mailchimp for email marketing and implements advanced SEO strategies.
+The tech stack includes Gatsby.js, React, GraphQL, styled-components, Contentful, Mailchimp, Jest, and Netlify, offering a comprehensive solution for front-end, back-end, and testing needs.
 Because of privacy reasons, we can't share the code publicly.  site demo was deployed in netlify by removing copanies credentials and here is the demo link [Live Demo](https://awesome-mahavira-48e62b.netlify.app/)

 <br/>